Solutions to Homeschooling Problems: Discipline

 Although it is a very rewarding and satisfying way to educate your children, nobody said this was easy.
-Keep reading, and I promise I have some good tips and advice on how to get your homeschool off the ground.
+Keep reading, and I promise I have some good tips and advice on how to help with homeschooling uncooperative children.

-If I asked you what is the most important ingredient to homeschooling success, what would you say?
+If I asked you what is the most important ingredient to a happy, thriving homeschool, what would you say?

 Yes, those are all very necessary aspects of homeschooling and need to be figured out, but there is one more element that is probably more important than all of these.
 It’s the glue that will hold your house of cards together, making it stable and reliable for years to come.

 Disclaimer: I am not going to discuss the different types of discipline here.
-We all have our opinions on that and that topic is much deeper than we are talking today.
-I am going to assume you have this aspect of parenting figured out in terms of your beliefs, and what you’re willing to do and not do in terms of disciplining your children.
-I’m going to talk about this aspect of parenting within the homeschool context, but the actual method is up to you.
+We all have our opinions on that and that topic is not the scope of this article.
+I’m going to talk about why discipline matters within the homeschool context, but the actual method is up to you.

 Let’s define discipline:

 Discipline: training to act in accordance with rules.